JimOfLeisure/c3sat/README.md

 have been repeatedly altering it and running it directly as I attempt to understand the game save data.

-html.py calls tileonly.py and writes an html map in /usr/share/doc/nginx/www/map.html .
-It's on my list to make everything stay in the repository and use a symlink from the web server to any desired files..
+html.py calls tileonly.py and writes an html map in ./html/www/map.html .